slebetman/Array.and/README.md

 ## Usage

-Simply require this module.
-Unlike most node modules, array.and doesn't export anything.
-Instead it modifies the `Array` prototype to implement a new method: `.and()`.
+In node.js simply require this module.
+Unlike most node modules, array.stride doesn't export anything.
+Instead it modifies the `Array` prototype to implement a new method:
+`.and()`.

+	require('array.and');

+In the browser simply include it.
+There are no node.js specific code used in the module.
+Either copy/paste the code into your own source or inclde it in a script tag:

+	<script src="array.and.js"></script>

 ## Syntax